 You should read Little Women multiple times throughout your life.
-I love this sweet story and I am confident that you will, too.
-The characters are loving and relatable, and Louisa May Alcott uses the most beautiful language to tell the story of her own life.
-I hope you enjoy this review, including the reading guide at the end that is great for book clubs or chatting about the story with your child.
-Please let me know in the comments about the time you first read this story, including what it has meant to you.
+This timeless classic by Louisa May Alcott is a must-read for any book lover, especially those seeking thoughtful Little Women book club questions.
+The characters are loving and relatable, and Alcott uses beautiful language to tell the story inspired by her own life.
+I hope you enjoy this Little Women book review, including the reading guide at the end, which is perfect for book clubs or discussing the story with your child.
+Please share in the comments your experience reading this beloved novel and how it has impacted you.

 A Book Review and Guide: Little Women by Louisa May Alcott.
 Graphic shows book cover of Painted Edition of book.

-This is a coming-of-age story of four sisters who live in a quaint home with their wise mother while their father is away during the Civil War.
-They cherish their sweet childhood full of games, laughter, and love.
-As they grow in age, their family grows in size and develops in character, as well.
+Little Women is a coming-of-age story about four sisters—Meg, Jo, Beth, and Amy—who live in a quaint home with their wise mother while their father is away during the Civil War.
+They cherish a sweet childhood full of games, laughter, and love.
+As they grow older, their family grows in size and develops in character.

-This book is very relatable.
-There are a number of characters that are easy to connect with, and also the events are very typical.
-It is simple, yet so full and encouraging.
-As a book club, each time we met, we asked the question, “Who do you most relate to?”
-Sometimes that answer would change, but for me it pretty consistently remained Jo.
-I would love to know your answer as you read through the book.
+This classic novel is incredibly relatable, featuring characters and life events that are easy to connect with.
+I read this story with a book club, and each time we met, we asked the question, “Which March sister do you most relate to?”
+For me, it was consistently Jo March.
+I’d love to know your answer as you read through the book—feel free to share in the comments!

 Purchase Now From Amazon